 A salt water system for hot tubs works the same way a chlorine generator works in large salt water swimming pools.
 The low levels of salt in the water are broken down electrolytically into natural occurring chlorine that fight off germs and bacteria.
 As the salt water recirculates it's converted back to regular salt water which means the system can repeat endlessly for a continual supply of chlorine with no additives.

-Just about any hot tub can be converted to produce chlorine from a generator with no alterations to your existing plumbing system needed aside from adding the generator.
+Just about any hot tub, including a portable hot tub, can be converted to produce chlorine from a generator with no alterations to your existing plumbing system needed aside from adding the generator.
 The drop over units available on the market today make it incredibly easy to get started and all you have to do is plug the unit in and let it do it's work.

 The pump can be run at existing times or increased to a 24 hour cycle depending on bather load and the amount of chlorine needed.
 The salt system works independently from your existing hot tub system so you don't need to have your hot tub running while it sanitizes.
 A hot tub shock may be needed periodically after high usage, rainfall or adding fresh water.